-Options and restricted stock units granted to employees and non-employees under these plans expire no later than ten years from the date of grant and generally become exercisable over a four year period, under a graded-vesting methodology for stock options and annually on the anniversary grant date for restricted stock units, following the date of grant.
+Options granted to employees and non-employees under these plans expire no later than ten years from the date of grant.
+Options and restricted stock units generally become exercisable or vest over a four-year period, under a graded-vesting methodology for stock options and annually on the anniversary grant date for restricted stock units, following the date of grant.
 The Company generally issues new shares upon the exercise of stock options or vesting of restricted stock units.